 Both educator and protector, Jeannette Armstrong is a professor of Indigenous Studies and a Canada Research Chair in Indigenous Philosophy

-JEANNETTE ARMSTRONG IS A SPOKESPERSON for indigenous peoples’ rights.
-The award-winning writer and activist, novelist and poet has always sought to change deeply biased misconceptions related to Aboriginal people.
+JEANNETTE ARMSTRONG IS A SPOKESPERSON for Indigenous peoples’ rights.
+The award-winning writer and activist, novelist and poet has always sought to change deeply biased misconceptions related to Aboriginal Peoples.

 Armstrong feels passionately that the best way to accomplish this is as a professor of Indigenous Studies, where she gets to research, develop, educate and inform the minds of the next generation.

 “I get excited when students are inspired and new insights occur,” she says.